 Physics Kinematics Solve problems using the equations that describe the relationship between distance, speed, acceleration and time for uniformly accelerated motion in a straight line.
 Dynamics Solve basic problems when a system is in equilibrium, using Newton's second law of motion and the principle of conservation of momentum.
 Work, energy and power Explain the concepts of work, kinetic energy, potential energy and internal energy and solve problems using the principle of conservation of energy and the relationship between power, work and force.
 Motion in a circle Explain the concept of centripetal acceleration and describe circular orbits by relating the gravitational force to the centripetal acceleration.
 Phases of matter Describe the physical differences between solids, liquids and gases; explain the concept of latent heat associated with a phase change; describe the processes associated with phase changes, with emphasis on condensation and evaporation.
 Temperature and heat Explain the concepts of temperature and heat; describe how the physical properties of a substance that varies with temperature can be used to measure temperature; explain how heat is transferred by conduction, convection and radiation.
 Thermodynamics and kinetic theory of gases Solve problems using the equation of state for an ideal gas; give a qualitative description of the first law of thermodynamics; explain what is meant by an adiabatic process, with emphasis on the adiabatic expansion of a gas; describe the concepts behind the kinetic theory of gases.
-Oscillations and waves Describe the properties of oscillations and waves and explain simple harmonic motion; solve problems using the relationship between speed, frequency and wavelength for waves; explain the difference between longitudinal and transverse waves and the concepts of reflection, refraction, diffraction and interference.
-Electromagnetic radiation Describe the characteristics of electromagnetic radiation and the key features of the electromagnetic spectrum; describe the processes of reflection, absorption and scattering of radiation (including reflection and refraction of light); explain what is meant by a black body; outline the implications of the Stefan-Boltzmann law and Wien's law.
-Electricity and electromagnetic induction Describe the physical basis of current, voltage and resistance and how they are measured; solve circuit problems (including those with two or more resistors) using Ohm's law and Kirchhoff's laws; describe the process of electromagnetic induction.
+Oscillations and waves Electromagnetic radiation Describe the characteristics of electromagnetic radiation and the key features of the electromagnetic spectrum; describe the processes of reflection, absorption and scattering of radiation (including reflection and refraction of light); explain what is meant by a black body; outline the implications of the Stefan-Boltzmann law and Wien's law.

+Electricity and electromagnetic Describe the physical basis of current, voltage and resistance and how they are measured; solve circuit problems (including those with two or more resistors) induction using Ohm's law and Kirchhoff's laws; describe the process of electromagnetic induction.